Parimatch1/SV-Guides-Revamped/Rank Advancement Criteria.md

 * Any group chats that involve promotion discussions must have a Chief of Staff+ present.
 * Once invited to provide your feedback on a promotion, you cannot steal that promotion for yourself or for others.
 * Factors of Determination can slightly make up for a lack of statistics.
 * Everyone who agreed to the promotion must be listed on the promotion log.
 They must be listed in order of most work to least work done for the promotion.
+The user who had the idea for the promotion always is listed first.
 * Only the statistics from the user's current rank should be considered in a promotion.
 * Be sure to check a user's statistics through the administration server.
 * When someone is promoted, you should allow them to get their own roles in both servers.